hanjingo/doc/DB/relational_model.md

 4. Add indexes for common query predicates and joins.
 5. Consider denormalization and partitioning for performance when necessary.

 ## References

-- `NOTE/DATABASE_SYSTEM_CONCEPTS` (selected chapters on relational model and normalization)
-- Abraham Silberschatz, Henry F. Korth, and S. Sudarshan.
+[1] Abraham Silberschatz, Henry F. Korth, and S. Sudarshan.
 Database System Concepts.